TasmoAdmin/TasmoAdmin/README.md

 # SonWEB
-Managing Website for Devices flashed with [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota).
+SonWEB is a administrative Website for Devices flashed with [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota).
+You can find it here: [SonWEB GitHub](https://github.com/reloxx13/SonWEB)

 ## Features
 * Login protected